#Tyga Preparing Travis Scott Diss Track Amid #KylieJenner Romance: Involving Kanye West In Feud? #KUWTK

 According to Hollywood Life, instead of wondering whether Kanye could potentially side with Travis because he’s dating Kylie, Tyga wants to organize a rap battle between himself and the 25-year-old, hoping that the person who comes out on top has all of West’s support.

 Tyga wants to organize this rap battle with the end goal being that the winner becomes the priority over at GOOD Music.
-He’s been waiting for years to finally put some new music out, so the last thing Tyga would want now is to be blacklisted because he’s no longer with Kylie and Travis Scott’s career is already looking promising.
+He’s been waiting for years to finally put some new music out, so the last thing Tyga would want now is to be blacklisted because he’s no longer with Kylie, and Travis Scott’s career is already looking promising.

 Tyga Enjoys Night Out With Kylie-Look-A-Like Jordan Ozuna — Moving On?: Are Tyga, 27, and Jordan Ozuna dating? —… https://t.co/HWoDEr41ZC pic.twitter.com/5a6sMeae78